opmorgan/fava-cogsci2023/README.md

-# navon-central
-Code for two Navon tasks with centrally presented hierarchical letter stimuli.
-One measures global precedence and the second trains attention to global or local levels.
+Code for Navon task with laterally presented, hierarchical, visual stimuli.